tern-tools/tern/docs/contributing-setup.md

 vagrant@ubuntu-bionic:~$ sudo usermod -a -G docker vagrant
 ```

-*Note: -a appends any changes you make to the user group, -G is a secondary user group to which the specified user is added*
+*Note1: -a appends any changes you make to the user group, -G is a secondary user group to which the specified user is added*
+*Note2: if this doesn't work, you may have to log out and then log back in to vagrant.*

-# Create the tern environment
+# Clone the project repository
 ```
-vagrant@ubuntu-bionic:~$ python3 -m venv ternenv
+vagrant@ubuntu-bionic:~$ git clone https://github.com/vmware/tern.git
 ```

-# Activate the tern environment
+# Run the program
 ```
-$ source bin/activate
 $ cd tern
 $ pip install -r requirements.txt
 $ ./tern report -d samples/photon_git/Dockerfile     # Runs the program against a sample Docker file